MORE THAN JUST a Roof and a bed – an opportunity to rebuild lives

 As well as providing accommodation, these services aim to keep people off the streets and equip them with the confidence and the skills they need to get back into independent living, regain employability and take the next positive step in their lives.

-- 210 people were given emergency accommodation
+- 210 People were provided accommodation

 The Elms Hostel